CrimsonAS/gtkplatform/README.md

   same.
 And maybe once I have that, we can focus on improving everything at once rather than fighting over who has the better toolkit.

-* **Q:** If you prefer gtk+, why don't you just use that?

-  **A:** I don't necessarily prefer gtk+, I just happen to regularly use a GNOME desktop.
-Besides that, I don't want to rewrite every application I use on a day to day basis, nor do I think that is an especially productive use of anybody's time.

 * **Q:** Why isn't this part of Qt?

   **A:** Firstly, it's easier to develop something that is rapidly changing out-of-tree.
 Secondly, I want this to be usable on my desktop _now_, not in 6-12 months time.

-* **Q:** Why didn't you provide a gtk+ platform using Qt?

-  **A:** Because I consider the gtk+ application experience to be better on my particular desktop.
-QtWayland is not of very good quality for desktop use: it doesn't support smooth trackpad scrolling, it has bad (more or less unusable) window decorations, it has no real font configuration support, and so on.
-The xcb experience is better, but still not great.
-Font choices are often wrong, and there's a lot of black flickering when resizing things, as well as it not being particularly future proof.

-  In addition to that, I'm more familiar with Qt's internals, so going this direction was a lot easier for me than the opposite would have been, and I don't think out of tree ports are possible with gtk+.

-* **Q:** Aren't you just giving up on Qt on the desktop?

-  **A:** I don't think so.
-For a start, the Linux desktop (where gtk+ is used) is not a huge part of the computer audience of the world right now.
-This isn't going to make the Mac or macOS ports any worse.
-Nor does it inherently affect or damage the non-gtk+ Linux desktop world: I don't imagine that KDE desktops will want to make use of this code, for instance, because they have their own window decorations, their own theming and font handling, etc. This code is specifically designed for use in environments like the GNOME desktop.

-  That having been said, I have to say that my own *personal* view is that Qt, while a great platform for embedded use and single purpose systems, is not doing especially well for desktop use.

-  There's a lot of rough edges on QtWayland on desktop, a separate set of issues on the xcb side, and it seems like this situation has been more or less indefinite (at least, since I started using Linux on a day to day basis in 2008).
-This is my own attempt at improving that situation.
-Whether or not it will be successful, I don't know.

 * **Q:** There's no system tray icon support